-As explained above, the system with $\Delta = 1$ manages to distribute the load evenly among the server pools during the interval $[14, 23]$, where the offered load only presents small oscillations.
-However, the larger demand fluctuations during the interval $[3, 12]$ result in an unstable threshold, which presents frequent oscillations along this interval.
-In contrast, the system with $\Delta = 3$ holds the threshold fixed along the intervals $[3, 12]$ and $[14, 23]$, but the load is only coarsely balanced during each of these intervals.
+As explained above, the system with $\Delta = 1$ manages to distribute the load evenly among the server pools during the interval $[14, 23]$, where the offered load only exhibits small oscillations.
+However, the larger demand fluctuations during the interval $[3, 12]$ result in an unstable threshold, which exhibits frequent oscillations along this interval.
+In contrast, the system with $\Delta = 3$ holds the threshold fixed along the intervals $[3, 12]$ and $[14, 23]$, although this comes at the expense of the load being only coarsely balanced along each of these intervals.

-\subsection{Outline of the proof}
+\subsubsection{Outline of the proof}

-We now present an outline of the proof of Theorem \ref{the: main theorem}, which is also illustrated in Figure \ref{fig: proof diagram}.
-This theorem concerns a sequence of occupancy and threshold processes constructed on a common probability space in Section \ref{sec: relative compactness}, where it is also established that the occupancy processes have relatively compact sample paths with probability one.
-This is proven in Theorem \ref{the: relative compactness of occupancy state sample paths}, through a technique developed in \cite{bramson1998state} which relies on strong approximations.
-More specifically, Proposition \ref{prop: definition of Gamma_T} uses the functional strong law of large numbers for the Poisson process.
+We now present an outline of the proof of Theorem \ref{the: main theorem exponential case}, which is illustrated in Figure \ref{fig: proof diagram}.
+This theorem concerns a sequence of occupancy and threshold processes constructed on a common probability space in Section \ref{sub: relative compactness exponential case}, where it is also established that the occupancy processes have relatively compact sample paths with probability one.
+This property is proven in Proposition \ref{prop: relative compactness of occupancy state sample paths} using a technique developed in \cite{bramson1998state}, which relies on strong approximations; specifically, on strong law of large numbers for the Poisson process.

-A slight refinement of the latter law of large numbers is derived in Section \ref{sec: asymptotic dynamical properties}, where we define a set of sample paths for which this refined strong law of large numbers and a few additional technical properties hold.
+A slight refinement of the latter law of large numbers is derived in Section \ref{sub: asymptotic dynamical properties exponential case}, where we define a set of sample paths for which this refined strong law of large numbers, and a few additional technical properties, hold.
 Propositions \ref{prop: total number of tasks} and \ref{prop: tail number of tasks} prove that certain dynamical properties hold asymptotically within this set of sample paths, which has probability one.
-These asymptotic dynamical properties concern the total and tail mass processes, defined as
+These asymptotic dynamical properties concern the total and tail mass processes: